Discontinuous transition in explosive percolation via local suppression: Explosive percolation in a Bipartite network

 Specifically, $p(3N/2)$ number of links are initially occupied randomly in the bipartite network.
 At each time step, a node in the first partition is selected randomly, where $n$ denotes the number of occupied links of the node.
 The node rewires its links to neighbors according to the following steps: \begin{itemize} \item[(c1)] It disconnects all of its occupied links. \item[(c2)] It evaluates the cluster sizes of its neighbors. \item[(c3)] It occupies $n$ links to its neighbors in ascending order of their cluster sizes. \end{itemize} In short, each node in the first partition rewires its links to neighbors in ascending order of their cluster sizes.
 As a result, the growth of large clusters is suppressed by the rewiring of each node in the first partition.
 This process continues until a steady state is reached.

 The order parameter is given by $G(p)$, which is the fraction of nodes belonging to the largest cluster at a given $p$. $G(p)$ evolves as the number of rewirings per node, denoted by $t$, increases.
 As shown in Fig.~\ref{Fig:Bipartite_GnNotordered}(a), $t$ increases until a steady state is reached, in which $G(p)$ fluctuates around a constant value.
 At the steady state, $G(p)$ exhibits a DPT at $p=p_c$, such that $G(p)>0(=0)$ for $p \geq p_c$ $(<p_c)$.
+The analytical derivation of $G(p)$ is summarized in Appendix A.

 We note that the bipartite network is not a tree, and a steady state in which every node connects to neighboring clusters in ascending order of their sizes cannot, in general, be reached due to the presence of long range loops.
 In Fig.~\ref{Fig:Bipartite_GnNotordered}(b), we measure $f$ as a function of $t$, where $f$ denotes the fraction of nodes in the first partition that fail to connect to neighboring clusters in ascending order of their sizes.
 We find that $f$ appears to converge to a finite value as $t$ increases, which supports that such a steady state is not reached.
 In Fig.~\ref{Fig:Bipartite_GnNotordered}(c), the peak values of $f$ increase with increasing $N$, which further supports this expectation.
 A clarification of why a tree network guarantees the existence of such a steady state, whereas a non-tree network does not, is provided using our dynamical EP process introduced below.